 DRIVER attribute for the Server DSN exists and is executable.

-The default TimeOut interval is 60 seconds.
+TimeOut interval is 60 seconds.

 TTC_Timeout attribute in the

 Check to see if the error was due to the Client timing out.
 Check the TimesTen Server's log to see why the Server may have severed connection with the Client.
 Use ping to determine if your network is up or try using

 telnet to connect to the TimesTen Server port number.

 While using shared memory segment (SHM) as IPC, the application may see the following error message from the TimesTen Client ODBC Driver if the application reaches the system-defined per-process file-descriptor-limit.